Let Daylight Recovery Services Help with Ativan Addiction

 Only medically supervised detoxification at an Ativan rehab center can help ensure safety and give the user the best chance for long-term sobriety.

-When you come to Daylight Recovery Services for Ativan addiction treatment, our expert staff will put together a personalized treatment plan based on the individual’s needs.
+When you come to Daylight Recovery Services for Ativan addiction treatment in Riverside County, our expert staff will put together a personalized treatment plan based on the individual’s needs.
 We provide Ativan treatment for all levels of addiction.

 Treatment typically starts with medically monitored detoxification, during which our staff work to make the client as comfortable as possible.

 After detoxification, our residential drug treatment program includes professional counseling and a variety of services, such as:

 In addition to the structured services offered as part of the Ativan treatment program, clients have access to our other amenities, including chef-prepared meals, TVs in every room, swimming pools, jacuzzis, and more.